 What you can do:

 1. Monitor each donation for suspicious activity.
-You should be receiving an email notification of every donation that comes through.
+You should be receiving an email notification for every donation that comes through.
 Make a point to inspect every donation you receive that is under $20.
-Things to look for: Fake names, fake email addresses, and fake street addresses (they will often look like "weruowhe jdsoeu" or "email@example.com").
+Things to look for: Fake names, fake email addresses, and fake street addresses (they will often look like "weruowhe jdsoeu" or "[email protected]").
 Log into Flipcause, go to Funds and Account Records to view the details.
-Click "Details" next to the transaction to check if the name and contact information looks real.
+Click Details next to the transaction to check if the name and contact information looks real.

 3. If anything is suspicious but you're unsure, contact the donor personally to confirm this donation.
 (In the Details view, there is a button to "Contact" the donor.)